God’s View on Babies — Inside and Outside the Womb

 I. INTRODUCTION

-Every Public Servant needs to know and ponder in their conscience the scriptural case for the Pro-Life position.
+Every public servant needs to know and ponder in his conscience the scriptural case for the Pro-Life position.

-Another preliminary comment is in order before we dive in.
-This week’s study is meant to be a resource for use not only in one’s personal life and the formation of biblically based personal understanding and convictions, but also as reference material when one publicly speaks to this very important matter.
+Another preliminary comment is in order before diving in.
+This week’s study is meant to be a resource for use not only in our personal lives and the formation of biblically based personal understanding and convictions, but also as reference material when the opportunity arises to speak publicly to this very important matter.
 In this latter sense, I am reminded of what the Apostle Paul said to his understudy, Timothy, in 2 Timothy 2:2: The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.

-There are many theological liberals — Scripture twisters — who would like you to believe that the Word of God is ambiguous and unclear about the subject of when life begins, but such is not the case at all.
-What follows is a logical outline as to why every citizen, public servant, and civil government needs to form and underscore personal convictions, lobby for, pass, and enforce laws that are consistent with life beginning at conception.
-Therein is the singular, repetitious proposition of the Word of God, and of this study.
+Many theological liberals—Scripture twisters—would like you to believe that the Word of God is ambiguous and unclear about the subject of when life begins, but such is not the case at all.
+What follows is a logical outline as to why every citizen, public servant, and civil government needs to form and underscore personal convictions, lobby for, pass, and enforce laws that are consistent with life’s beginning at conception.
+Therein is the singular, repetitious proposition of the Word of God and of this study.
 I trust and pray that the following simple outline will aid in the biblical and rational understanding of this premise.
-Summarily, here is the proposition of this study:
+Summarily, the following is the proposition of this study:

 II.
 MAN IS MADE IN THE IMAGE OF GOD

 In the whole of God’s creation, man is differentiated and stands preeminent; only man was made in His image and is able to embody His communicable attributes.
-All other animate and inanimate objects are of a lesser created order.
-This is seen in Genesis 1:26:
+All other animate and inanimate objects are of a lesser created order as seen in Genesis 1:26:

 Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”

 Unlike the remainder of creation, man possesses the ability to reason; he has intellect, emotion, and will.
-He possesses morality; prior to the fall, he was always good and sinless.
+He possesses morality; prior to the Fall, he was always good and sinless.
 Note also from this passage that man is appointed to be God’s representative over all else.
-He is to be the custodian, the steward, of God’s creation (cf. Genesis 9:1-2).
-Man is, therefore, definitively created to be above the remainder of creation, possessing unique and wonderful value from God Himself and for God Himself.
-This is the same biblical truth that informed Thomas Jefferson’s penning of “inalienable rights” in the Declaration of Independence — the idea that certain God-given rights cannot and must not be revoked by any outside force.
-Jefferson put it this way: every man is “endowed by their Creator with certain unalienable rights” including “life, liberty, and the pursuit of happiness.”
+He is to be the custodian, the steward of God’s creation (cf. Genesis 9:1–2).
+Man is, therefore, definitively created to be above the remainder of creation, possessing unique and wonderful value from and for God Himself.
+This same biblical truth informed Thomas Jefferson’s penning of “inalienable rights” in the Declaration of Independence— the idea that certain God-given rights cannot and must not be revoked by any outside force.
+Jefferson put it this way: every man is “endowed by their Creator with certain inalienable rights” including “life, liberty, and the pursuit of happiness.”

 Every human being possesses inalienable worthiness imbued by their Creator, implying that no one can stand between a human being and his or her Maker in the sense of annihilation.
-It is only God who gives mankind life, and it is only God who can take it away.
-To in any way understand this premise differently is to make man the final determiner of human life; to in any way understand this premise differently is to open the door, not only to abortion, but to infanticide and euthanasia.
+Only God gives mankind life, and only God can take it away.
+To understand this premise differently in any way is to make man the final determiner of human life; to understand this premise differently in any way is to open the door, not only to abortion, but to infanticide and euthanasia.

-In summary, Imago Dei is biblically rooted theological doctrine that asserts the inherent value of mankind — the sanctity of human life — independent of and preeminent to utility or function.
-Imago Dei is therefore the fundamental and irreplaceable premise to building a case to protect human life.5
+In summary, Imago Dei is a biblically rooted theological doctrine that asserts the inherent value of mankind—the sanctity of human life—independent of and preeminent to utility or function.
+Imago Dei is therefore the fundamental and irreplaceable premise to building a case to protect human life.14

 III.
 LIFE BEGINS AT CONCEPTION

-There are a number of common-sense arguments for life beginning at conception, including, “There is no other time for life to begin except at conception,”6 and “The benefit of the doubt as to when life begins should always inure to the side of life,”7 and the vast, ever-increasing scientific compendium of evidence8 (which is beyond the scope of this Bible study per se).
-In addition to those reasons, there exists a strong, consistent, incontrovertible exegetical argument from the Word of God.
-That argument follows.
+A number of common-sense arguments for life beginning at conception include, “There is no other time for life to begin except at conception,”15 and “The benefit of the doubt as to when life begins should always inure to the side of life,”16 and the vast, ever-increasing scientific compendium of evidence17 (which is beyond the scope of this Bible study per se).
+In addition to those reasons, a strong, consistent, incontrovertible exegetical argument from the Word of God exists, which follows.

 A. PSALM 139:13